Dog Training – What Works, And What Doesn't

 - Negative consequences discourage us from repeating a behavior.

-- Positive consequences = YOU rewarding desirable behaviors with praise, smiles, petting, games, and treats.
+- Positive consequences means you reward desirable behaviors with praise, smiles, petting, games, and yes, treats.

-- Negative consequences = YOU correcting undesirable behaviors with your voice or hands, or with the leash or collar.
-Now, I don't mean hitting, yelling, choke collars, or shock collars – I can show you how to correct your dog without being harsh or hurtful.
+- Negative consequences means you correct undesirable behaviors with your voice, your facial expression, your body language, your hands, or with the leash or collar.
+Now I don't mean hitting, yelling, choke collars, or shock collars.
+I can show you how to correct your dog without being harsh or hurtful.

-By showing your dog both positive and negative consequences, he can make a conscious choice to do a behavior (or refrain from doing a behavior) – not only when he's in the mood for a positive consequence (reward, treat) but also when he might not care a hoot about the positive consequence but he controls himself because he doesn't want the negative consequence (correction).
+By showing your dog both positive and negative consequences, he can make a conscious choice to do a behavior (or stop doing a behavior) – not only when he's in the mood for a reward/treat, but also when he might not care a hoot about the reward/treat but he still controls himself because he doesn't want a correction.

-You might appreciate my article on Respect Training.
+You might like my article on Respect Training.

 Or just follow the complete, step-by-step Respect Training program in my book, Teach Your Dog 100 English Words.
 You can download it and start reading immediately, or you can have the printed book mailed to you.